 So Throw Despair Out The Window…

-The sooner you find out who that is, the more informed and better equipped you’ll be to navigate more successfully in your new environment!
+And the sooner you find out who that person is, the more informed and better equipped you’ll be to navigate more successfully in your new environment!

 #collegesuccesslife #collegestudents #newstudentorientation #freshmen